Gradient-Aerospace/HDF5Vectors.jl/docs/src/custom_element_types.md

 * [`construct`](@ref)
 * [`deconstruct`](@ref)

-Here's a complete example of a custom type for recording student grades, where the grade itself is stored as a string, but we really that's just going to be A, B, C, D, or F. Here is the native type:
+Here's a complete example of a custom type for recording student grades, where the grade itself is stored as a string, where that string is going to be A, B, C, D, or F. Here is the native type:

 ```
 struct Grade